JitaRun

 What Does a Runner Actually Do?

 When a seller uses JitaRun's appraisal tool, they get a buyout price and issue an in-game item exchange contract to our corp.
-That contract hits our internal board showing the upfront cost, the estimated Jita sell value, and your expected margin.
+That contract hits the Runner Dashboard showing the upfront cost, expected payout, estimated margin, volume, and route context.

 How to Get Started